-MANITOBA BASEBALL WESTERN CANADA BASEBALL
+MANITOBA BASEBALL SASKATCHEWAN BASEBALL

-THE RISE AND FALL OF THE BINSCARTH ORIOLES-- If ever there was a town in all of Canada that was noted more for its baseball than it's hockey, it would have to be the tiny farming community located near the Saskatchewan border in southwestern Manitoba known as Binscarth--population 400.
+THE RISE AND FALL OF THE BINSCARTH ORIOLES-- If ever there was a town in all of Canada that was noted more for its baseball than its hockey, it would have to be the small farming community located near the Saskatchewan border in southwestern Manitoba known as Binscarth--population 400.
 The main man behind the success of baseball in Binscarth was manager Bob Wasslen.
 Wasslen was a catcher for the 1961 Binscarth Buffaloes, a charter member of the Manitoba Senior Baseball League formed in 1961.
 The "Buffs" finished in 3rd place that season with an 8-9 record and were eliminated in the first round of the playoffs; however, center fielder Bill Berezinski put together a year unmatched in the history of Manitoba baseball.
 He not only won the league's Triple Crown with his .549 average, four home runs, and 32 Rbi's; but also led the MSBL in hits (39), doubles (8), and an incredible .915 slugging percentage.
-His .549 average is the highest ever recorded in the MSBL's 40-year history.
+His .549 average is the highest ever recorded in the MSBL's nearly 60-year history.
 First baseman Roy Cuthill paled in comparison, albeit finishing 3rd in the league's batting race with his .439 average while Del Stainer hit .406, 8th best in the MSBL.
 The following year, Binscarth dropped a few notches down to the Senior B ranks.
 During the 1960s and early ‘70s, the Binscarth Orioles competed in the Northwest Baseball League along with teams from Angusville, Neepawa, and Grandview of Manitoba, and two teams from Saskatchewan -- Spy Hill and the McCauley-Moosomin Red Sox.
 The Orioles logged an overall record of 45-12 in 1971 with pitcher Garth Neville posting a 19-1 record.
 The hard-throwing right-hander struck out 176 batters in 124 innings while giving up just 23 runs.
 The rest of the '71 team included a lineup full of three-hundred hitters including two four-hundred hitters.
 Sam Jamison hit .408 while outfielder Donnie Gies hit .407.
 Binscarth won back-to-back-to-back Manitoba Senior B championships from 1969-'71.

 THE 1972 ORIOLES were the first of several Northwest League teams to jump to the MSBL.
 Using local talent only, the Binscarth Orioles stunned the rest of the MSBL by setting a new league record for winning percentage by finishing at 16-4, (.800).
 After getting shutout 3-0 on opening day by Dauphin’s Dave Rottman, the Orioles went on to win seven in a row and sixteen of their next nineteen league games.
 They would go on to capture the MSBL Playoffs and then win the Manitoba Senior A Provincial crown.
 League officials and the press thought that Binscarth had snuck up on the rest of the league; however, the Orioles had for years been playing twice as many games as their MSBL counterparts including some top-notch teams from Saskatchewan.